-For more details refer to Act No. 362 of December 24, 1999, as amended.
+For additional details, refer to Act No. 362 of December 24, 1999, as amended.

 Line 9 - Enter the amount of the credit for infrastructure investment to developers of housing projects, recommended by the designated officials of the Housing Department and the Department of the Treasury.
-It consists of two parts:
+It will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act No. 98 of August 10, 2001 and the applicable regulations.
+You must include with the return copy of such determination, along with the information required in the determination letter.